İcilli, Bulancak

-İcilli is a village of the Bulancak district of Giresun in Turkey.
-Its population is 482 (2021).
+İcilli is a village of the Bulancak District of Giresun Province in Turkey.
+Its population is 480 (2022).

 History

 The old name of the village is mentioned as İncirli in the records of 1902.

 Geography

 The village is 30 km from Giresun city center and 15 km from Bulancak district center.
-The village is in the south of Bulancak and is directly connected to the district center via a village via Ahmetli and Süme villages.
+The village is in the south of Bulancak and is connected to the district center via Ahmetli and Süme villages.